Miniature Fairy Garden Spring Dioramas

 The little nest diorama was inspired by some tiny Easter nests at the dollar store.
 The nests had little yellow Easter chicks in them, I removed them and added some foam eggs I had, and a feather.

 The nest is resting in a tuna tin.
 Not a regular size one, a mini one.
-I used mod podge to make a background of torn old book pages.
+Be sure to wash it in some warm soapy water to remove any lingering tuna scent.
+I used white glue thinned with a little warm water to glue in a background of torn old book pages as layers of paper mache.
 The spring banner is made with rubber stamps.
+It's fun to make little handmade pieces like this to include.

 Sardine Tin Easter Egg Diorama